 It reminds me of the movie Talladega Nights, where Ricky Bobby keeps praying to “baby Jesus,” and another person gets tired of it and points out that Jesus wasn’t a baby forever!
 He grew up!
 He had a beard!
 Likewise, we are NOT “new Muslims” forever, people!

 Assumptions!
 Baseless, vexing assumptions!

 Sometimes a convert knows a lot, and some have even become well-respected scholars.
 Well, respected among those who don’t dismiss them “precisely” because they’re “reverts.”
 Grrrr.

 It’s really frustrating when your words are judged NOT on their own merit.
 When someone pigeonholes you and won’t let you escape some category in their mind.

-Of course this happens with other categories too, like age, race, gender, etc. We all do this!
-We all see others through categorical lenses, so it’s matter of degree.
+Of course, this happens with other categories too, like age, race, gender, etc. We all do this!
+We all see others through categorical lenses, so it’s a matter of degree.
 But I think we should make a conscious effort to evaluate people’s words fairly.

 Why can’t we debate with one another in the spirit of kindness and mutual respect?

 Of course, we can…and I think we should! 🙂